Minor Field Faculty

 Mabel Berezin is Distinguished Professor of Arts and Sciences in Sociology at Cornell University.

-Debra Castillo is Emerson Hinchliff Chair of Hispanic Studies, professor of comparative literature, and former director of the Einaudi Center's Latin American Studies Program.
+Debra Castillo is Emerson Hinchliff Chair of Hispanic Studies and professor of comparative literature.
+She is faculty director of the Einaudi Center's migration studies minor.

 President White Professor of History and Political Science

-Matthew Evangelista teaches courses in international and comparative politics.
-His current teaching and research interests focus on the relationship between gender, nationalism, and war; ethical and legal issues in international affairs (particularly, just war theory and international humanitaria
+Matthew Evangelista's current teaching and research interests focus on the relationship between gender, nationalism, and war; ethical and legal issues in international affairs (particularly just war theory and international humanitarian law); transnational relations; and separatist movements.

 T. H. Lee Professor of World Affairs